 “What is this place…?”
 She whispered, cradling herself.

-“It’s the hedge, Child, it is merciless.
+“It’s the hedge, Childe.
+It is merciless.
 Keep ya wits about ya.”
-Gloam whispered, “I can ease yo mind again, but my pow’ah is limited.
-Speak ‘Kyrre’.”
+Gloam whispered, “I can ease ya mind again, but my pow’ah is limited.
+Speak ‘Kyrre.’.”

 “K-yrre.”
 Aes replied, still struggling to breathe.
 The soft glow from the lantern filled her eyes once again.
 Her breath settled as her behavior calmed.
 Aes pulled the pelt back over herself.